AI-Driven Engineering Leadership

 • • CI/CD, test automation, quality gates, release reliability.

-• • DevOps, IaC, observability, and SRE thinking for sustainable operations.
+• • DevOps, IaC, SRE thinking for sustainable operations.

 • • Legacy modernization with controlled architectural debt.